-3. “Sample, sample, sample.
-Do consider putting on an extra yard (or more) of warp in order to get a feel for the draft.
+Consider putting on at least an extra yard of warp in order to get a feel for the draft.
 This will allow you to test for proper beat, colors, and other “what-ifs.”
-I often put on a 6-yard warp and use at least half of the warp for sampling.”
+I often put on a 6-yard warp and use at least half of the warp for sampling.

 4. As you explore other designs, spend a little time studying the treadling of your overshot draft.

 You may wish to choose a different starting/stopping point than the one specified.
 As you study the drawdowns, you will discover that some drafts have small sections that can be woven separately from the overall design.